nabovarme/MeterLoggerWeb/README.md

 ---

-## 💧 $leak Variable — Delayed Valve Closure Detection
+## 💧 $closed Variable — Delayed Valve Closure Detection

-The $leak variable indicates if a valve has been continuously closed for a configured delay period (default 10 minutes).
-This helps prevent false alarms from brief or manual valve closures by only flagging a leak when the valve remains closed for the entire delay.
+The $closed variable indicates if a valve has been continuously closed for a configured delay period (default 10 minutes).
+This helps prevent false alarms from brief or manual valve closures by only flagging false closed when the valve remains closed for the entire delay.

 It is functionally similar to: